 - a.
-Its participation is in the best interest of the United States industry and United States economic development; - The project team has appropriate measures in place to control sensitive information and protect against unauthorized transfer of scientific and technical information; - Adequate protocols exist between the domestic subsidiary and its foreign parent organization to comply with export control laws and any obligations to protect proprietary information from the foreign parent organization; - d.
-The work is conducted within the United States and the entity acknowledges and demonstrates that it has the intent and ability to comply with the United States competitiveness provision (see Section VI.B.xxi.); and - e.
-The foreign entity will satisfy other conditions that DOE may deem necessary to protect United States government interests.
+Its participation is in the best interest of the United States industry and United States economic development; - The project team has appropriate measures in place to control sensitive information and protect against unauthorized transfer of scientific and technical information; - c.
+Adequate protocols exist between the United States subsidiary and its foreign parent organization to comply with export control laws and any obligations to protect proprietary information from the foreign parent organization; - d.
+The work is conducted within the United States and the entity acknowledges and demonstrates that it has the intent and ability to comply with the United States Competitiveness Provision (see Section VI.B.xxii.); and - e.
+The foreign entity will satisfy other conditions that may be deemed necessary by DOE to protect United States government interests.